5 Healing Weeds and Their Medicinal Uses

 1. Stinging Nettles (Urtica dioica)

 Nettles are packed with nutrients like vitamins A, C, and K, as well as several B vitamins.
 They are also rich in minerals such as calcium, iron, and magnesium.
+They are easily identifiable by their heart-shaped leaves and tiny hair-like stingers.

 Stinging nettle is primarily known for the following herbal actions: